mickras/ProcessRobotAPI/README.md

 ## Requirements:
 * Python3.7
+* The Python packages specified in requirements3_7.txt

+* Python3.8.2
-* The Python packages specified in requirements.txt
+* The Python packages specified in requirements3_8_2.txt